 Marshall McLuhan spoke of “media determinism”, wherein the medium shapes the message.
 As an artist, I’d often move from one medium to another to help myself find new ways to think.
 What came out of oil paint and canvas would be a world apart from what would come out of working with charcoal on paper, or from working on a lithograph stone.

 Dr David M. Berry suggests that there are other elements that give Twitter a uniqueness :

 “…the quality of media conversations are changing: instead of multiple, discontinuous, heterogeneous and unsystematic conversations, we now have single, continuous, homogeneous, nearly real-time updates of news, stories, lives, events and activities, all streamed through a common format that is distributed in real-time around the world.”

 Berry argues that Twitter is more like a stock-ticker than any other medium!

 The brevity of Twitter brings about ways of voicing ideas that wouldn’t occur in a format without those same boundaries.
-The writer must say less, and infer more.
-And it is in inference that magic happens – the power of suggestion.
+The writer must say less and infer more.
+And it is in the inference that magic happens – the power of suggestion.
 A stage magician’s routine is dependent on that power, even illusion, just as the suggestion of a fact can be more powerful than the blatant statement of a fact.